Applying Subschemas Conditionally¶

 To fix the last issue above (that dependencies are not bidirectional), you can, of course, define the bidirectional dependencies explicitly:

-This instance has a credit_card
+This instance has a credit_card, but it's missing a billing_address.

-, but is missing a credit_card
+This has a billing_address, but is missing a credit_card.

-dependentRequired
+dependentRequired and

-were one keyword called dependencies
+dependentSchemas were one keyword called dependencies.
+If

 the dependency value was an array, it would behave like

-and if the dependency value was a schema, it
+dependentRequired and if the dependency value was a schema, it

-would behave like dependentSchema
+would behave like dependentSchema.

 dependentSchemas ¶

-keyword conditionally applies a subschema when a
+The dependentSchemas keyword conditionally applies a subschema when a

 given property is present.
 This schema is applied in the same way